Acupuncture effective on many points

 Posted on 09/06/2022 in Current Affairs

-In 2020 and 2021, the use of heavy and addictive painkillers has increased again, after a decline in 2019.
-This was reported by the AD today based on figures from the database for the use of medicines and medical aids of the National Health Care Institute in the Netherlands.
-More people used oxycodone and fentanyl, painkillers that have an addictive effect after just one week, making it difficult to stop.
+In 2020 and 2021, the use of heavy and addictive painkillers has increased again, after a decrease in 2019.
+This was reported by the AD today based on figures from the database for the use of medicines and medical aids of the Healthcare Institute Netherlands.
+More people used oxycodone and fentanyl, painkillers that have an addictive effect after just a week, making it difficult to stop.

-Anesthesiologists believe that the increasing use of opioids is related to the long waiting lists.
-Using opioids for acute pain after surgery is not a problem, but long-term use, for example as a bridge to surgery, is not advisable.
-Loneliness due to the COVID-19 pandemic may have also played a role; pain medication intended for temporary relief can also dull the sharp edges of emotional pain, making it tempting to continue taking it.
+Gateway to Surgery Anesthesiologists believe that the increasing use of opioids is related to the long waiting lists.
+Using them for acute pain after surgery is not a problem, but prolonged use, for example as a bridge to surgery, is not advisable.
+The loneliness caused by the COVID-19 pandemic may have also played a role; pain medication intended for temporary relief can also take the edge off emotional pain, making it tempting to continue taking it.

 Research in the United States has shown that acupuncture is a good alternative for (severe) pain.
-The opioid epidemic in the US, including among veterans, is being addressed with acupuncture.
+The opioid epidemic, prevalent among veterans in the US, is being addressed with acupuncture.
 More information below.

 Make an appointment with an acupuncturist!